-Thus Dreyfus inveighs against Searle's idea that whatever intentionality should turn out to be, it must be circumscribed through reference to plain acts of the mind, that is, not to absorbed circumspection in the whole of activity.
-Against the backdrop of these objections, Dreyfus summarizes how skillful coping differs from mindless, mechanical behavior, since that is the impression that might surface when speaking of a non-self-referential experience of agency:
+Dreyfus inveighs against Searle's idea that whatever intentionality should turn out to be, it must be seen as reference to acts of the mind, not to absorbed circumspection in the whole of activity.
+Against the backdrop of these objections, Dreyfus summarizes how skillful coping differs from mental states:

-- · Skillful coping is a mode of awareness, but one in which the agent is not aware of himself as separate from the world.
-Such a sense of a subject being confronted by objects is an abstraction, a theoretical construct, and hence nothing which can be originally found in the experience of the phenomena (Dreyfus, 1993, 34). - · Comportment is adaptable and therefore the agent copes with the situation in a variety of ways responding to things on the basis of past experience.
-Indeed, "one's behavior manifests dispositions that have been shaped by a vast amount of previous dealings, so that in most cases when we exercise these dispositions everything works without interruption" (idem). - · Finally, only if the going gets difficult we pay attention to what is going on, thus switching to a deliberate subject-object attitude (idem).
+- Skillful coping is a mode of awareness, but one in which the agent is not aware of himself as separate from the world.
+Such a sense of a subject being confronted by objects is an abstraction, a theoretical construct, and hence nothing which can be originally found in the experience of the phenomena (1993, 34). - Comportment is adaptable and therefore the agent copes with the situation in a variety of ways responding to things on the basis of past experience.
+Indeed, "one's behavior manifests dispositions that have been shaped by a vast amount of previous dealings, so that in most cases when we exercise these dispositions everything works without interruption" (1993, 34). - Finally, only if the going gets difficult we pay attention to what is going on, thus switching to a deliberate subject-object attitude (1993, 34).

-In this way, Dreyfus criticizes Searle for his emphasis on explicit, transparent, and pervasive 'intention in action', because in observing even one's own activity, there is a monitoring attitude which is not present when everything goes well.
+Dreyfus criticizes Searle for his emphasis on explicit 'intention in action', because in observing even one's own activity there is a monitoring attitude which is not present when everything goes well.
 So why is one to suppose that this monitoring observation is originally present in skillful coping?
 This monitoring way of knowing which Dreyfus calls 'knowing-that' is not originary but derivative.
-So both Dreyfus and Searle might be in accord with regard to strong AI but for entirely different reasons, because the idea that knowhow can somehow be transformed into knowing-that is a central plank of knowledge engineering; a tenet that Searle seems to hold without objection.
+So both Dreyfus and Searle might be in accord with regard to strong AI but for entirely different reasons.
+The idea that know-how can somehow be transformed into knowing-that is a central plank of knowledge engineering; a tenet that Searle seems to hold without objection.
 Dreyfus adheres to Heidegger in this case: "if knowing is to be possible as a way of determining the nature of the present-at-hand by observing it, then there must first be a deficiency in our having-to-do with the world concernfully" (SZ, 61).
-Surely, when the door is broken, my attitude towards it changes completely and I can now consider it from the perspective of mere thinghood, but that does not support the argument that things primarily appear to us as sheer objects lacking meaning, which then must be somehow superimposed on them by mental acts.
+To be sure, when the door is broken, my attitude towards it changes completely and I can now consider it from the perspective of mere thinghood, but that does not support the argument that things primarily appear to us as sheer objects lacking meaning, which then must be somehow superimposed on them by mental acts.
 Thus Searle's question as to how we get from the acoustic blast that comes out of the speaker's mouth to the illocutionary acts (2001a, 174) turns out to be rather artificial, for it constitutes no real philosophical problem.
 Such transition from a meaningless to a meaningful sphere is just an assumption arising from abstraction and theory alone.
-Indeed, no one has ever heard a nude sound, that is, a wholly abstract sound, because even the strangest of sounds is taken to be, as sound, an emission of something in the world.
+Indeed, no one has ever heard a raw sound, that is, a wholly abstract sound, because even the strangest of sounds is taken to be, as sound, an emission of something in the world.
 In the same vein, no one has ever seen a bare thing in its pure thinghood.
-The perception of something wholly other, wholly abstract to the life-world, is thus impossible for human beings.
-Rather, abstract objectivities are conceivable only because they are founded on the existential structure of being-in-the-world, which is meaningful tout court.
+The perception of something wholly abstract is impossible for human beings.
+Rather, abstract objectivities are conceivable only because they are founded on the existential structure of beingin-the-world, which is meaningful tout court.